mixxxdj/manual/source/chapters/library.rst

    :guilabel:`Analyze Crate` context menu option.
    :guilabel:`Import crate` and :guilabel:`Export crate` context menu options remember the last selected playlist directory.
+   Displays the total number of tracks, and the total duration next to the crate's name.

 Right-click on an existing crate's name to access the different features in the context menu: